Posted by Brian Monroe - email@example.com 08/08/2022

 We’ve moved to where every decision in a Financial Crime shop needs to be technology-driven and data-led with a focus towards outcomes around efficiency and effectiveness.

-What do you see as the key financial crime challenges in your role or in the sector overall?
+What do you see as the key challenges related to financial crime in your role or in the sector overall?

 I think it’s remembering that our ultimate goal is to serve a great purpose to fight crime.